 Michelle’s brown-skinned daughter is hesitant to immerse herself in the water when she encounters a new swimming teacher.
-Seeking to reassure Michelle the teacher says, “Not to worry, swimming doesn’t come naturally to them.”
+Seeking to reassure Michelle, the teacher says: “Not to worry, swimming doesn’t come naturally to them.”
 It takes Michelle a full 30 seconds to comprehend what this woman is implying.
-She has no ready response, and even if she did, she does not want to make her daughter aware of the meaning behind this thoughtless throwaway comment.
+She has no ready response.
+Even if she did, she does not want to make her daughter aware of the meaning behind this thoughtless comment.

-When their eldest daughter was recently invited to a birthday party Clara accepted readily and was delighted her daughter was making friends… but it cut like a knife when Clara discovered a few weeks after the party that on all the other girls’ invitations there was a small handwritten note stating that a black girl would also be attending the party.
+When their eldest daughter was recently invited to a birthday party Clara accepted readily.
+But, it cut like a knife when Clara discovered a few weeks after the party that on all the other girls’ invitations was a small handwritten note stating that a black girl would also be attending the party.
 “Seriously?”
 Clara gasps.
 “In this day and age… in Africa?”

 “Their hair is a work of art,” comment some well-meaning mothers as they admire the easy-care braids worn by her daughters.
 A fellow mother recently told Kim how hard it must be to take care of the girls’ hair.
 Kim smiled politely and told her that it was just curly hair.
-Not paying any attention to this, the other mother went on to tell Kim that she has a friend with black children and they have to be really careful in case their hair catches on fire.
+This other mother went on to tell Kim that she has a friend with black children and they have to be really careful in case their hair catches on fire.
 Kim’s daughters listen in on the conversation, bemused perhaps, but no doubt very aware of the attention their “different” hair is creating.

 Along with swimming and hair, these mothers and others interviewed have been asked what their children eat culturally, they’ve been praised for their children’s ability to speak faultless English, and they are often quizzed as to whether their children are on a scholarship at the local school.
 It’s hard not to feel insulted and hurt by these comments.

 Robynne Thomson, a Joburg-based psychologist, offers some essential insight into how to help children deal with being different to those around them.
-“From early on in life, the things that make your child different should be celebrated – differences should be seen in a positive light, making the child special and unique, ” she suggests.
-She also points out that it is important to teach children that they cannot always control how other people think and that other people’s prejudices are not a measure of how special they are.”
+“Celebrate the things that make your child different from an early age.
+View differences in a positive light and make the child feel special and unique, ” she suggests.
+“Teach children that they cannot always control how other people think and that other people’s prejudices are not a measure of how special they are.”